nodejs/abi-stable-node/napi_basics.md

 ### *napi_handle_scope*
 This is an abstraction used to control and modify the lifetime of objects created within a particular scope.
 In general, N-API values are created within the context of a handle scope.
-WWhen a native method is called from JavaScript, a default handle scope will exist- if the user does not explicitly create a new handle scope, N-API values will be created in the default handle scope.
+When a native method is called from JavaScript, a default handle scope will exist- if the user does not explicitly create a new handle scope, N-API values will be created in the default handle scope.
 For any invocations of code outside the execution of a native method